whelew/MineSweeper/README.md

 ### Error 404

 - I created a simple Error 404 page to direct any user looking for the website back to the main menu.
+- Note: Error 404 page works correctly if user inputs https://whelew.github.io/MineSweeper/misspelled
+- However, if the users puts /index.html/misspelled all the file locations are wrong.
+- In the error 404 page the file paths are as assets/styles/style.css.
+- Previously using ../assets/styles/style.css - this file path works for when the user already has an .html already open.
+- I would need to research a way to resolve this issue.

 ![Current Error 404 Page](/assets/images/error404page.png)